chilcano/mtls-apps-examples/3-caddy-sidecar/README.md

 }
 ```

-Then, to avoid above errors let's install the client certificate in Browser's certificate store.
+Then, to avoid above errors let's install the client certificate in Browser's certificate store (use Code-Server: `http://<your-panda>.devopsplayground.org:8000/`).

 ![](../img/mtls-3-caddy-7-download-client-pfx.png)

-Once certificate installed, open from your Browser the Kuard URL.
+Once the certificate has been installed, open from your Browser with the Kuard URL (`https://<your-panda>.devopsplayground.org:9091/`).
 Immediately after the server (Caddy), will ask you to select the client certificate to establish a secure communication:

 ![](../img/mtls-3-caddy-8-chrome-select-client-pfx.png)